WordPress/gutenberg-tutorial/README.md

 * For a quick start guide to WordPress development with Gutenberg: [The Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/)

 ## What's Included?
+Each example plugin or theme has a branch in this repo.
+Here you will find a list of all of the examples, with links to their branch.
+You can download the plugin or theme using the green "Clone or Download" button and then selecting download ZIP.

+Alternatively, you may use git to clone the linked branch.

 ### Basic Blocks Plugins With Simple Controls
 > This is example code for [Introduction To Block Basics](https://learn.wordpress.org)
 * [Using plain, vanilla JavaScript.
 Uses no build tooling or ESNext syntax](https://github.com/wordpress/gutenberg-tutorial/tree/plainjs)